On this page

 • BigQuery Job User at the project level.

-• BigQuery Data Viewer at the resource level necessary to access your data to be ingested.
-If your data is in a single table, just grant the service account BigQuery Data Viewer for that table resource.
+• BigQuery Data Viewer at the resource level necessary to access your data.
+If your data is in a single table, grant the service account BigQuery Data Viewer for that table resource.
 If the query requires multiple tables or datasets, grant BigQuery Data Viewer on all tables or datasets in the query.

 • Cloud Storage: